FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 Some code might only make sense in a given context, but if the functionality is generic, it could be put in a library or suchlike.

-Use a (named) namespace to house free functions rather than a class or struct full of static (or what should be static) functions.
+Use a *named namespace* to house free functions rather than relying on a class or struct filled with static functions (or functions that should be static).
+This approach ensures better organization and clarity.

-In addition, private static functions doesn't even need to be declared in the header file.
+In addition, private static functions do not need to be declared in the header file when moved out of a class.
+This reduces unnecessary exposure of implementation details.

 ## Algorithms and data structures